jsica24/aaaaaaaaaaah/api.md

 - [x] REST

-### I need to create a new endpoint for user registration, which type of request should I use?
+### I need to create a new endpoint for user registration, which type of request should I use?:

 - ??

-### In the URL "https://api.twitter.com/1.1/search/tweet.json", what is the endpoint?
+### In the URL "https://api.twitter.com/1.1/search/tweet.json", what is the endpoint?:

 - ??